Rational lines on cubic hypersurfaces: The construction of -adic lines

 for some quadratic form $B \in \Q_p[x_3, x_4]$.
 As before, set $\L = \Q_p$ if $- \disc(B)$ is a square in $\Q_p$ and $\L=\Q_p(\sqrt{- \disc(B)})$ otherwise.
 The form $B$ is then isotropic over $\L$, so again $Q$ vanishes on a two-dimensional $\L$-linear space.

-Finally, we discuss the case when $Q$ is anisotropic over $\Q_p$.
-Then it follows from Serre \cite[p.39, Corollary]{S:CArith} that, after a suitable non-singular linear transformation of the variables, we may assume without loss of generality that $Q$ is of the form
+It remains to discuss the case when $Q$ is anisotropic over $\Q_p$.
+In this setting, it follows from Serre \cite[p.39, Corollary]{S:CArith} that, after a suitable non-singular linear transformation of the variables, we may assume without loss of generality that $Q$ is of the form